SecureCloudOps/SecureCloudOps/README.md

 ## 🚀 Featured Projects
 ### **1️⃣ Kubernetes Cluster on AWS EKS**
-📌 **Deployed a Kubernetes cluster using Amazon EKS** with auto-scaling, IAM role-based access, and monitoring with Prometheus & Grafana.
+📌 **Deployed a Kubernetes cluster using Amazon EKS** with auto-scaling, Access my cluster using an IAM access entry., and monitoring creation with cloudformation
 🔗 [GitHub Repo](https://github.com/SecureCloudOps/KubernetesLab)

 ### **2️⃣ Cloud Security Hardening for AWS Workloads**